-Starting at the Mall, This 500m Tree lined walkway leads directly to the Bethesda Terrace.
+Starting at the Mall, This 500m Tree-lined walkway leads directly to the Bethesda Terrace.
 A Stroll down this bustling thoroughfare really feels like you have arrived in Central Park.
-It is rarely quiet and normally packed with thousands of sightseers, dog walkers, jogger, entertainers, and hawkers.
+It is rarely quiet and normally packed with thousands of sightseers, dog walkers, joggers, entertainers, and hawkers.
 It’s all part of the experience and something to be embraced.

 At the end of the Mall is the Bethesda Terrace that overlooks the B

 3 – Bridges

-There are between to be 31 and 50 Bridges and Arches to be found in Central Park, Depending on you definition of a bridge.
+There are between to be 31 and 50 Bridges and Arches to be found in Central Park, Depending on your definition of a bridge.
 Many of these are famous landmarks in their own right.

 Bridges and walkways were integral to the design of the park and many used to hide the roads that traverse the park making the park seem like endless nature.
 Non were simply slapped in for on a purely functional basis and each was uniquely and often intricately designed.
 The Gapstow Bridge, The Bow Bridge, the Pine Bank Arch,

 Many an hour can be spent hunting out and photographing the many Bridges of the park.

 4 – Rowing on Central Park Lake

 At the Loeb Boathouse, you can rent rowing boats for $15 an hour and start putting about on “The Lake”.
-During the summer when the heat is really turned up in the city this a fantastic way to cool off and enjoy a relaxing hour and see new york from a totally different perspective.
+During the summer when the heat is really turned up in the city this is a fantastic way to cool off and enjoy a relaxing hour and see new york from a totally different perspective.
 Perfect for a romantic date or just a way to escape the hustle.